david-a-wheeler/jiffo/README.md

 Jiffo is derived from Jaiffa
 (the Javascript Interactive Fiction/Adventure system) by Felix Ple&#537;oianu.
-However, Jaiffa emphasizes being small, simple, and easy to understand its internals; Jiffo's goal is to instead provide more functionality (even if that complicates things).
+However, Jaiffa emphasizes being very small;
-We thank the Jaiffa developers!
+Jiffo's goal is to provide functionality.

-For more information, see the tutorial in file ./tutorial.md (the tutorial explains more about it and how to use it).
+For more information, see the tutorial in file [tutorial.md](./tutorial.md) (the tutorial explains more about it and how to use it).
-You can also see the sample game ./catch-that-cat.html included in this package.
+You can also see the sample game [catch that cat](./catch-that-cat.html) included in this package.